space-concordia-spacecraft/docs/README.md

 See the sidebar to nagivate the website.

-_NOTE_: The `search bar` only works on files that currently are shown in the Sidebar.
+_NOTE:_ The `search bar` only works on files that currently are shown in the Sidebar.
 If you want to search a specific subject, navigate to it before using the `search bar`.

 ## Contributing